aJimenez19037/my-coe332-hws/homework05/README.md

   }
 ]
 ```
 Through the use of queries we can limit the number of epochs we are seeing.
+You can see here that we chose to start at epoch 10 and are limiting the output to only 5 epochs.
 ```
 $curl '127.0.0.1:5000/epochs?start=10&limit=5'